Abhinavv-G/CI-workflow/README.md

 - Checks out the latest repository source code.
 - Builds a Docker image tagged with the Git commit SHA.
 - Executes the Pytest test suite inside the Docker container.
-- Starts the container and validates the `/health` endpoint.
+- Starts the container and verifies the `/health` endpoint before publishing the image.
 - Authenticates securely with Docker Hub using GitHub Secrets.
 - Publishes Docker images tagged as both `latest` and the Git commit SHA.